-Connecticut Teacher of the Year 2019 - Sheena Graham
+Connecticut Teacher of the Year 2020 - Meghan Hatch-Geary

 The Connecticut Teacher of the Year Program began in 1952.
 It is sponsored by the Connecticut State Department of Education, Talent Office and a number of corporate, organizational and individual sponsors, it begins with the selection of a teacher of the year in each district and continues to the national level, where the Connecticut Teacher of the Year becomes eligible for national honors.